+Next, you’ll want to earn your CFII.
 A CFII allows you to teach student pilots who are attempting to earn their Instrument Rating.
 You will also be authorized to endorse students who are taking IR training to take their FAA oral and practical exams.
 To receive CFII training, you must already possess your CPL and instrument rating.
 You will have to pass the instrument flight instructor knowledge test and checkride.

 Your MEI certifies you to teach students who want to become certified to fly multi-engine aircraft.
-You will also be authorized to endorse multi-engine candidates to take their FAA oral and practical exams.
-Your MEI training requires you to have already earned your CPL and take 10 hours of ground school and 10 hours of flight training.
-As with all ratings, you will have to pass a check ride.
+MEIs are authorized to endorse multi-engine candidates to take their FAA oral and practical exams.
+To take your MEI training, you must have already earned your CPL.
+Additionally, you must take 10 hours of ground school and 10 hours of flight training.
+As with all ratings, you are required to pass a checkride.